lucass-carneiro/FieldPerturbations/MinkowskiX/README.md

 GNU GPLv3+ (see <https://www.gnu.org/licenses/>).

 ## Purpose
-Set-up initial data for a single Kerr black hole in Kerr-Schild coordiantes.
+Set-up initial data for the Minkowski spacetime.
 This thorn is intended to be used with CarpetX